 Provides education and timely information to volunteer groups and educators of persons who are visually impaired.

-Unified English Braille: Julie Sumwalt, Wisconsin, Chair
+Unified English Braille: Julie Sumwalt, WI, Chair

 Makes available information concerning the upcoming transition from EBAE to UEB.